Pyar Ka Mausam

 Pyar Ka Mausam is a 1969 Indian Hindi-language musical romance film under Nasir Hussain films banner.
-Its plot has much similarity to Hussain's own earlier film "Tumsa Nahi Dekha," with Ameeta and Shammi Kapoor in the lead roles.
-It starred Shashi Kapoor, and the Nasir Husain fixture- Asha Parekh.
-It also had Bharat Bhushan, Nirupa Roy, Madan Puri, Tahir Hussain and another Nasir Husain fixture Rajendranath.
-Nasir's nephew Faisal Khan who was 3 years old at the time plays Shashi Kapoor's character as a child.
-Two more Husain fixtures were responsible for the memorable songs: lyricist Majrooh Sultanpuri and music composer R.D.
+Its plot has much similarity to Hussain's own earlier film, Tumsa Nahin Dekha, with Ameeta and Shammi Kapoor in the lead roles.
+It starred Shashi Kapoor, and the Nasir Husain fixture, Asha Parekh.
+It also had Bharat Bhushan, Nirupa Roy, Madan Puri, Tahir Hussain and another Nasir Husain fixture, Rajendranath.
+Nasir's nephew Faisal Khan who was 3 years old at the time, plays Shashi Kapoor's character as a child.
+Two more Husain fixtures were responsible for the memorable songs: lyricist, Majrooh Sultanpuri and music composer, R.D.
 Burman.
-R.D.Burman also had an acting role in the film.
-The film became a Silver Jubilee Hit.
+R.D.
+Burman also had an acting role in the film.
+The film became a silver jubilee hit.

 Analysis

-The story was on Nasir Husain's favorite theme, a family whose members get separated at the start of the movie and after much action are reunited at the end of the movie.
-The theme song (Tum bin jaoon kahan) is played several times in the film: Mohammed Rafi's version is picturized on the hero Shashi Kapoor three times, while Kishore Kumar's version is picturized on Bharat Bhushan twice.
+The story was on Nasir Husain's favorite theme, a family whose members get separated at the start of the movie and after much action are reunited at the end of the movie, famously known as the "lost-and-found" theme or trope in Bollywood.
+The theme song (Tum Bin Jaoon Kahan) is played several times in the film: Mohammed Rafi's version is picturized on the hero Shashi Kapoor three times, while Kishore Kumar's version is picturized on Bharat Bhushan twice.
 The song is a key part of the movie like the key songs in later movies of Nasir Hussain (Yaadon Ki Baraat and Hum Kisise Kum Naheen).

 The key song helps in uniting long lost family/lovers in all three films.